tzhivkov/nav_bot/README.md

 Docs were generated using sphinx.
 To view the documation on a web browser go to docs/_build/html/ and open index.html in your favourite browser.

 ## Code in nav_package/nav_bot and nav_package/tb3_controller and scripts
 For full description please open index.html as mentioned above.
+If viewing directly on GITHUB please accept my apologies and view [here](https://htmlpreview.github.io/?https://github.com/tzhivkov/nav_bot/blob/main/docs/_build/html/index.html).

 ## To run the project
 Open 3 separate terminals.